-2.1 The dwelling (front building line) must be setback a minimum of 4 metres from the front boundary, except for lots of between 250 and 300 square metres opposite or abutting the passive or active open space area or local centre where the front setback may be reduced to 3 metres, subject to Council planning approval.
+2.1 The dwelling (front building line) must be set back a minimum of 4 metres from the front boundary, except for lots of between 250 and 300 square metres opposite or abutting the passive or active open space area or local centre where the front setback may be reduced to 3 metres, subject to Council planning approval.

-Eaves, gutters, fascias, verandas, porches, porticos and balconies may encroach 1.5m into the setback (i.e. setback 3.0m from the front of the boundary).
+Eaves, gutters, fascias, verandas, porches, porticos and balconies may encroach 1.5m into the setback (i.e. set back 3.0m from the front of the boundary).

-- 2.2 For dwellings and garages that are not built on or within 200mm of the side boundary, they must be set back a minimum of 1.0m from the side boundary. - 2.3 Side setbacks must be a minimum of 1.0 metre from at least one side boundary.
+- 2.2 For dwellings and garages that are not built on or within 200mm of the side boundary, they must be set back a minimum of 1.0m from the side boundary. - 2.3 Side setbacks must be a minimum of 1.0 metre from at least one side boundary. - 2.4 Where a lot is on a corner, the side street elevation of the dwelling must be set back a minimum of 2m.

-- 2.4 Where a lot is on a corner, the side street elevation of the dwelling must be setback a minimum of 2m. - Eaves and gutters may encroach 1.5 metres into the side setback.
-Other elements and features (eg. pergolas) can also encroach 1.5m into a side setback, subject to DAP Approval. - 2.5 Garages must be stepped back a minimum of 840mm from the front building line. - 2.6 Garages must be setback a minimum of 5.0 metres from the front boundary except where a building envelope allows a front setback of 3 metres whereby the garage can be setback 5 metres from the front boundary.
+Eaves and gutters may encroach 1.5 metres into the side setback.
+Other elements and features (eg. pergolas) can also encroach 1.5m into a side setback, subject to DAP Approval.

+- 2.5 Garages must be stepped back a minimum of 840mm from the front building line. - 2.6 Where providing a tandem parking arrangements, Garages must be setback a minimum of 5.4 meters, where no tandem arrangement is proposed, Garages must be set back a minimum of 5 meters from front boundary except where a building envelope allows a front setback of 3 metres whereby the garage can be set back 5 metres from the front boundary.

-For lots less than 300sqm, which are identified as a being a SLHC lot, please refer to the Small Lot Housing Code (SLHC) requirements.
+For lots less than 300sqm, which are identified as being a SLHC lot, please refer to the Small Lot Housing Code (SLHC) requirements.